 Libraries are the places where you gather information about primitive tribes, and museums are the places where you view artefacts and fossil bones.
 But it was good to live in the actual places previously inhabited by canoe nomad tribes to get a feel for the life they led and problems they confronted.

 I visited many shell mound sites on beaches around Chiloe left by the Chono tribe.
 I also spent summer in a hut located on one of these ancient sites with my family.
-I was washing up on the beach one day when a huge cruise ship came round the corner and was moving through the channel in between the islands.
+I was washing up on the beach one day when a huge cruise ship came round the corner, moving through the channel in between the islands.
 It was as if a city all lit up had moved itself into prehistory and I was this wild beach woman stood staring at it in disbelief.
-Everyone on the ship was amazed to see and photograph this rare sighting of a primitive native who, as it turned out, was not a native after all (although at the time I had long dark hair).
+Everyone on the ship was amazed to see and photograph this rare sighting of a primitive native who, as it turned out, was not a native after all (although at the time I had long dark hair and tanned skin).
 It’s moments like that when you realize what it is to be normal by one set of criteria and totally primitive by another set of criteria.